 The Spectrum, Dr. Dean Ornish’s Program for Reversing Heart Disease, Eat more weigh less

 Neal Barnard, MD

 Funny, handsome and very informative.
-Dr. Barnard, who was born in 1953 as well and grew up in a cattle-ranching family in North Dakota as a son of a physician, is now a diabetes and Alzheimer disease expert.
+Dr. Barnard, who was born in 1953 as well and grew up in a cattle-ranching family in North Dakota as the son of a physician, is now a diabetes and Alzheimer’s disease expert.

 During his medical school training at George Washington University, he began exploring the health benefits of a plant-based diet.

 His educational experience also inspired him to found the Physicians Committee for Responsible Medicine (PCRM) in 1985 because he “wanted to promote preventative medicine” and do something against animal testing and killing in medical school.

 Similar to Dr. Esselstyn’s work, Dr. Barnard found that saturated fat and cholesterol don’t just clog the arteries to our heart, but also our brain.
 Ever since his own father died from Alzheimer’s, he’s deeply invested in this research and made it his life mission to assure no one had to go through what he and his family experienced.

 Together with Dr. McDougall, he contributed to the 2016 lawsuits against the unhealthy dietary guidelines that the USDA shared with the public.